pxc0de/config/dotfiles/nvim/.config/vscode/README.md

 This `init.lua` is for VSCode Neovim extention.
+This file does not hot reload.